 These are the best travel apps that everyone should download on their phone (for both iPhone and Android!)

 Was your flight delayed or canceled?
 Did you book a hotel room only the have the price drop in half a week later?
-Service is an app that you connect once to your email and then you can basically forget about it until you need it.
+Service is an app that you connect once to your email and then you can effectively forget about it.
 It’ll scan your booked travel and let you know if they found a way to save you money – the average user is saved over $300 a year!

 I used it once to earn $97 after a flight was majorly delayed.